 Madeira: Labour Regulation

-There is a national minimum wage, and maximum working hours which are set nationally, but usually overriden by collective agreements which are tougher.
-Employees receive 14 months' pay each year, being 12 working months plus one holiday and one bonus month.
+There is a national minimum wage and maximum working hours which are set nationally, though these are often overridden by collective agreements, which are tougher.
+Employees receive 14 months' pay each year: 12 working months plus one holiday and one bonus month.
 Paid holiday entitlement is 22 working days.

-Sickness and other social benefits are generous, and the employer pays a high national insurance contribution as a result.
-Dismissal of workers is difficult and/or expensive.
+Sickness and other social benefits are generous and the employer pays a high national insurance contribution as a result.
+Dismissal of workers can be difficult and expensive.

 Amended in 2009, the Labour Code contains detailed provisions for collective agreements, adhesion agreements and arbitration rewards.
 The law also provides for company agreements, i.e.. agreements made between a trade union and an employer with regard to a single enterprise.